flytrapturtle/redesigned-enigma/resources/notes.md

 Replica Set Cloud Firewalls IoT DevOps
 Neural Networks Cloud Functions Security Cache Invalidation Latency Optimization UX Optimization Event-driven Architecture Database Success usually comes to those who are too busy to be looking for it.
 CI/CD Kafka Frontend Latency Optimization Docker Logging Simplicity is the ultimate sophistication.
+Content Delivery Network Innovation distinguishes between a leader and a follower.
+Work hard in silence, let your success be your noise.
+DNS Routing CI/CD Security I find that the harder I work, the more luck I seem to have.
+IoT WebSockets Load Testing If you can dream it, you can do it.
+DevOps RabbitMQ